BBArikL/BDBot/src/misc/ADD_COMIC.md

 # Adding a comic

-Hey fellow comic enjoyer!
+Hey fellow comic fan!
 I see you venturing across this project, and you look like you want to add a comic.
 Do not worry, I will show you!

 Adding a comic is super easy.
 It does not even take knowledge in code to do it!
 There is only 2 steps to make: